arnaudeveloper/msp430-HM10/README.md

 ## 4. How to add more AT commands

->In order, to add more AT commands or change some of the existing, I higly reccomend follow the same structure that has been created.
+>In order, to add more AT commands or change some existing, I highly recommend follow the same structure that has been created.

 In one hand, there is the `AT_Commands.c` file.
 Here there are all the commands used to configure the module, for example AT+ROLE1.